 Fact: More than half of all bone fractures are in people with osteopenia rather than osteoporosis.
-May is National Osteoporosis Awareness and Prevention Month and the perfect time to bone up on your potential fracture risk.
+Right now may be the perfect time to bone up on your potential fracture risk.

 If you haven’t heard of FRAX, it stands for Fracture Risk Assessment Tool.
 It was developed by the World Health Organization (WHO) to estimate a person’s risk of bone fracture due to osteoporosis or thinning of the bones over the next 10 years.